nsikan-udoma/About-Me/README.md

 <br>

-Got a startup or an exciting project and need collaboration? 🚀 Connect with me on [LinkedIn](https://www.linkedin.com/in/nsikanudoma)
+Got an exciting project and need collaboration? 🚀 Or you want to discuss a Data Analyst opening at your company? 📈 Connect with me on [LinkedIn](https://www.linkedin.com/in/nsikanudoma)